sa-tre/satre-specification/docs/source/standard.md

 : The capabilities within these pillars teams can measure themselves against.

 TRE Capability Components
-: The statements concerning processes, controls, practices and applications that make up a capability, labelled as mandatory, recommended or optional.
+: The statements concerning processes, controls, practices and applications that make up a capability, including an importance label.

+### Capability Component Importance Labels

+Our interpretation of the capability component importance labels are:

+Mandatory
+: We believe this is required.
+If this component is not supported, then the capability, and the specification, is not met.

+Recommended
+: We believe that TREs should have this component.
+It makes a TRE better.

+Optional
+: We believe many TREs would benefit from this component.
+However, we recognise there are reasons a team may actively choose not to support this component.

 ### Pillars and Capability Map